stashed/docs/docs/addons/etcd/etcd/index.md

 #### Create BackupConfiguration

-Below is the YAML for `BackupConfiguration` object we are going to use to backup the `etcd` database cluster we have deployed earlier,
+Below is the YAML for `BackupConfiguration` object we are going to use to backup the `Etcd` database cluster we have deployed earlier,

 ```yaml
 apiVersion: stash.appscode.com/v1beta1